alperkan1/JSGENERALQUESTIONGAME/README.md

 - A fun site for general knowledge game.
 - It is for people who are competitive and like to win.
 - For people to play with others.
-- For people who like a intrative game.
+- For people who like a interactive game.

 ### ii.
 User Stories